dxc-technology/halstack-style-guide/Checkbox/README.md

 ##### *Design Specifications*

 Specifications for checkbox are simple.
-The size of the checkbox should display a box 24px x 24px due to improving the touchable area.
+The size of the checkbox should display a box 24 x 24 pixels due to improving the touchable area.
 Depends on the input of the component it can be used different variation as are describe below:

 - Checkbox only
 - Checkbox with text at his right